Dental Cleaning Aftercare: What You Need to Know

 - 3 min read

 Regular dental cleanings are a key part of maintaining healthy teeth and gums—but what you do after your appointment matters just as much.
-While your teeth may feel fresh and smooth, your gums may experience mild sensitivity, especially if it’s been a while since your last dental cleaning.
+While your teeth may feel fresh and smooth, your gums may experience mild sensitivity, especially if it’s been a while since your last dental cleaning.Â

-To help you get the most out of your cleaning and protect your oral health between visits, here’s our complete guide to dental cleaning aftercare.
+To help you get the most out of your cleaning and protect your oral health between visits, here’s our complete guide to dental cleaning aftercare. Â

 The Do’s: Dental Cleaning Aftercare

-Water helps rinse away food particles and bacteria.
-Staying hydrated also stimulates saliva production, which naturally protects your teeth and aids in healing.
+Hydrate with Water:Â Water rinses away food particles and stimulates saliva production, which naturally protects your enamel.

 The Don’ts: What to Avoid After Your Cleaning